Our Guarantee Bluestocking Press Home Contact Us Customer Service View Cart

 Additional information on "Common Sense Business for Kids" by Kathryn Daniels

 Common Sense Business for Kids is a collaboration between Kathryn Daniels and Anthony Maybury to benefit and encourage young people interested in entering the business world.
-Using practical judgment derived from experience rather than study, and providing real-world examples, Anthony Maybury explains common sense realities behind basic business principles, including: fixed and variable costs, market potential, research, price strategies, inventory management, salesmanship, and management techniques.
-He discusses characteristics needed to be a successful entrepreneur, manager, or employee.
-Quality paper, 64 pages, 8.5 x 5.5 inches.
-Ages 10 through Adult.
+Anthony Maybury discusses characteristics needed to be a successful entrepreneur, manager, or employee.
+Using practical judgment derived from experience rather than study, and providing real-world examples, he explains common sense realities behind basic business principles, including: fixed and variable costs, market potential, research, price strategies, inventory management, salesmanship, and management techniques.

 From the Back Cover